Advocates, lawmakers push hospitals to help more with bills

 Whether you learn about this before those bills wind up in debt collections is another matter.

 Medical bills often represent large, unexpected shocks that can crash personal budgets.
-Roughly 1 in 7 U.S. residents with a credit record has medical debt in collections, according to the nonprofit Urban Institute.
+Roughly one in seven U.S. residents with a credit record has medical debt in collections, according to the nonprofit Urban Institute.

 Hospitals have ways to keep more people from joining those ranks.
 Those can include income-based discounts, payment plans, help finding health insurance or waiving a bill and writing it off as charity care.